 Montana Clean Indoor Air Act

-The law requires all enclosed public places and workplaces to be smokefree and it requires businesses to prominently place smokefree signs on all public entrances.
-The Montana Department of Public Health and Human Services has adopted rules.
+The law requires all enclosed public places and workplaces, including work vehicles, or vehicles that serve as a place of work, and vehicles accessible to the public, such as taxis and buses to be smokefree; and it requires businesses to prominently place smokefree signs on all public entrances.
+The Montana Department of Public Health and Human Services has adopted these rules.

 - Patrons and workers alike are protected from the deadly health effects of secondhand smoke exposure.